Nursing (NURS) 517

 By the end of NURS 517, you will be able to:

-- articulate the link between the presenting signs and symptoms of common diseases across the lifespan with disordered physiology.
+- Understand the link between the presenting signs and symptoms of common diseases across the lifespan with disordered physiology.

-- describe the mechanisms of action, contraindications, and interactions of drugs used to treat common health conditions;
+- Understand the mechanisms of action, contraindications, and interactions of the aforementioned drugs.

 Evaluation